geminerald/simon-game/README.md

 ### User Testing

-* Hundreds of games were played by the developer
+* Games were played by the developer at each stage of the development process.
-* Testing was performed by a variety of users from various ages
+* Testing was performed by a variety of users from various ages.
 * Testing was also performed by friends of the developer, including one who works in the field.

 ### Bugs